-Contact with your child & their other parent
+Contact between your child & their other parent

 When your child’s other parent has parental responsibilities and rights, they should be included in any decision made about your child.